bornav/fluxcd/deployment/terraform/nene/readme.md

 for nex expansions / modifications change hosts in the inventory in the wg mesh and apply next change the inventory of the k3s folder to conform to the change in wg mesh and done

-## update 14.04

-this is deployed using readme in the new_self